 - the drafts exchanged during negotiations and how the clauses have been practised

-- the way the parties have acted and agreed before related to such issue and
+- the way the parties have acted and agreed before in regards to such an issue, and

 - the standard practice in the market where they operate.

 In addition, the background law and relevant case law will be of relevance.
-Hence there are several sources to assess in order to do a thorough contract review.
+Hence there are several sources to consider in order to do a thorough contract review.

 Speaking of background law; when a contract has an international character, it is potentially subject to several countries' legal systems.
 There is a need to make a choice of law.
-Under Norwegian law the parties take the decision themselves (freedom to contract).
-In the event the parties have not decided upon the choice of law, the decision will be the as follows:
+Under Norwegian law the parties make the decision themselves (freedom of contract).
+In the event the parties have not decided upon the choice of law, the decision will be as follows: